School Logo

 Implementation

 At West Wycombe School, Maths is taught in classes every day.
-We have a Maths lesson each day with covers the small steps children need in order to progress in their learning.
+We have a Maths lesson each day which covers the small steps children need in order to progress in their learning.

 • Staff use White Rose Maths as a starting point in order to develop a coherent and comprehensive conceptual pathway through the mathematics.
 The focus is on the whole class progressing together

-• We use a Concrete, Pictoral, Abstract (CPA) approach to teach concepts- for more on this, see below
+• We use a Concrete, Pictorial, Abstract (CPA) approach to teach concepts- for more on this, see below.

 • Learning is broken down into small, connected steps, building from what pupils already know.